budgetneon/pagecache/readme.md

 Kerry Schwab, `<sales at budgetneon.com>`

 We run [BudgetNeon.com](http://budgetneon.com/).
 The website uses opencart, and this code was written specifically to support our website.
-We sell [neon open signs](http://budgetneon.com/open-signs), signs for [restaurants](http://budgetneon.com/restaraunt) and [businesses](http://budgetneon.com/business, as well as [custom made neon](http://budgetneon.com/custom).
-We plan to release more our local opencart additions, especially those that improve performance.
+We sell [neon open signs](http://budgetneon.com/open-signs), signs for [restaurants](http://budgetneon.com/restaurant) and [businesses](http://budgetneon.com/business), as well as [custom made neon signs](http://budgetneon.com/custom).
+We plan to release more of our local opencart additions, especially those that improve performance.

 ## LICENSE AND COPYRIGHT